Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Investing in a premium filtration water pays off in the long run, plus helps you be more environmentally conscious as a digital nomad.

-If you are in a location where the water isn’t safe to drink, then I recommend putting a filtered water bottle on your digital nomad packing list.
+If you are in a location where the water isn’t safe to drink, then I recommend packing a filtered water bottle.

 Padlock